Jamesyps/jamesyps.github.io/_posts/2017-06-05-the-red-finch-event-logger.md

 date: '2017-06-05 12:15:00'
 intro: It's a nice experience to evolve your own software.
 Lets explore the design decisions behind the rebuild of the Perch Event Log application.
 highlight: candy

+meta:
+  description: It's a nice experience to evolve your own software.
+Lets explore the design decisions behind the rebuild of the Perch Event Log application.
 ---

 With the recent release of Perch 3 I wanted to take some time to update one of my more popular open source packages to take advantage of the new APIs and UI.